Dec 25, 2018

 On the first boot the pi tries detecting a USB hard drive, it is a bit longer compared to booting from a SD card.

-On frist boot with the USB hard drive the pi is going automatically expand the file system and then boot in to Raspbian Pixel Desktop, with no SD card
+On frist boot with the USB hard drive the pi is going automatically expand the file system and then boot in to Raspbian Stretch Desktop, with no SD card

-We're now running the Raspbian Pixel operanting sytem from the USB hard drive
+We're now running the Raspbian Stretch operanting sytem from the USB hard drive